xcart/xc5-manual/en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 1. Use the "Export in CSV" section of your store's back end (**Catalog** > **Export**) to export your existing products:
     ![]({{site.baseurl}}/attachments/9306814/9439225.png?effects=drop-shadow)
 2. Download the resulting export file and import it into our favorite spreadsheet editor.
 3. Edit the file removing the columns whose contents will not need to be updated.
 Care not to remove the required columns.
-According to the section {% link "CSV import: Products" 7503877.html %}of this manual, the required columns for the import of products are **sku** and **name**; you will need to keep those columns.
+According to the section {% link "CSV import: Products" ref_WmJBfwxA %} of this manual, the required columns for the import of products are **sku** and **name**; you will need to keep those columns.
 Because we are dealing not just with simple products, but with product variants, you will also need to keep the column **variantSKU** - the values in this column are necessary to identify the specific variants.
 As we are going to update the prices and quantities for variants, you should also keep the columns **variantPrice** and **variantQuantity**.
 Now if you look at the lines presenting the details of the variants of "Binary Mom", you should have something like the following:
     ![]({{site.baseurl}}/attachments/9306814/9439234.png?effects=drop-shadow)
 4. Adjust the values in the file: